 YOU MUST NOT speak to the member of staff or adult concerned OR take any action about the allegation until you have spoken with the LADO, as this could jeopardise any possible subsequent investigation.

 Handling allegations, particularly serious ones, is a complex and delicate process.
 All allegations need to be taken seriously.
 Good record keeping is essential to the success of child protection practises.

-- Report allegation: the senior member of staff will notify Essex’s County Council LADO immediately.
+2. Report allegation: the senior member of staff will notify LADO immediately.
 The manager must also report this allegation to Ofsted.

-- Strategy meeting: The LADO will schedule a strategy meeting with the representative from the setting and from the police.
-A police check will be conducted prior to the strategy meeting to determine whether any previous incidents involving that member of staff are known.
+5. Strategy meeting: The LADO will schedule a strategy meeting with the representative from the setting and from the police.
+A new police check will be conducted prior to the strategy meeting to determine whether any previous incidents involving that member of staff are knownand have not been declared.

 6. Decisions and next steps: Professionals at the strategy meeting will decide what next steps to take- these may include criminal proceedings, child protection procedures, disciplinary procedures, training needs, or no further taken.

 Reviewed by Brittany V – Manager – 09/10/2019